 Of the top-level gliders in the world, most of the athletes are using the short-long style of throwing, although many coaches believe in the long-short method.
 Regardless of the style used, the coach and athlete must find what can work best of that individual

 Coaching Points for the Glide

-The ideal path of the shot is straight as possible from starting position to the release, with a gradual increase in the height of the ball from the start of the glide.
+The ideal path of the shot is as straight as possible from the starting position to the release, with a gradual increase in the height of the ball from the start of the glide.